AztecProtocol/aztec-v1-specification/README.md

 2. The ZkAsset calls ACE, telling it to instantiate a note registry
 3. ACE, through the NoteRegistryManager, finds the latest Factory, and tells it to deploy a new Proxy contract, and then to deploy a new Behaviour contract, passing the address of the Proxy contract in its constructor.
 4. Once deployed, the Factory transfers ownership of the Behaviour to ACE
-5. The Factory returns the address of the new Behaviour contract, and ACE adds to a mapping from address of ZkAsset to NoteRegistry (polymorphism).
+5. The Factory returns the address of the new Behaviour contract, and ACE adds to a mapping from address of ZkAsset to NoteRegistry.

-### Deploying a new upgradeable ZkAsset

-(Same steps as for non-upgradeable, except constructor of ZkAsset takes in a unique identifier for a particular note registry version, and ACE uses that information to deploy a specific NoteRegistry.)

 ### Deploying a new NoteRegistry version

-1. A new Factory.sol is deployed, which has the ability to deploy new NoteRegistries, and can manage transferring ownership from itself to an address it received
+1. A new Factory.sol is deployed, which has the ability to deploy new NoteRegistryBehaviour contracts, and can manage transferring ownership from itself to an address it received
 2. The Owner of ACE sends a Tx associating a unique identifier with the address of the new Factory

 ### Upgrading a ZkAsset's Noteregistry

 ![Upgrade-zkAsset-note-registry](https://github.com/AztecProtocol/specification/blob/master/upgradeZkAssetNoteRegistry.png?raw=true)

-1. The Owner of a ZkAsset makes a call to upgrade its NoteRegistry, giving either a specific unique id of a particular factory, or leaving it blank to use the latest factory available.
+1. The Owner of a ZkAsset makes a call to upgrade its NoteRegistry, giving a specific unique id of a particular factory.
-2. The ZkAsset calls ACE, telling it to upgrade its NoteRegistry, and passing it a specific version to use if any.
+2. The ZkAsset calls ACE, telling it to upgrade its NoteRegistry, and passing it a specific version to use.
 3. ACE finds the NoteRegistry, fetches its associated Proxy address, and finds the relevant factory to call
 4. ACE tells the factory to deploy a new Behaviour, passing in the Proxy address it received.
 5. The factory deploys the new Behaviour contract
 6. Once deployed, the factory transfers ownership to ACE
-7. The address of the deployed Behaviour is sent back to ACE, which updates its mapping from ZkAsset to NoteRegistry address,
+7. The address of the deployed Behaviour is sent back to ACE,
-8. ACE tells the old Behaviour to abdicate control over the Proxy contract in favour of the new Behaviour
+8. ACE tells the old Factory to abdicate control over the Proxy contract in favour of the new Factory

 # Processing a transfer instruction